chpbrijs/app-studio/Ghost/doc/design.md

 1. TextView: 'High scores'
 2. TextView: position, name, score
     1.  only the five highest scores are shown
-    2.  if there are less than five available, the TextView remains empty
+    2.  if there are less than five available, only show those available
 3. Button: 'new game'.
 Calls startNewGame().

 Methods: